 Installing Geothermal Systems for Massachusetts Homes & Commercial Properties

-Achieve’s staff are members of the International Ground Source Heat Pump Association (IGSHPA) are are IGSHPA Accredited Installers.
-Achieve employs WaterFurnace factory-trained pipe fusion technicians and Factory Trained Service Technicians.
+Achieve’s staff are members of the International Ground Source Heat Pump Association (IGSHPA) and are IGSHPA Accredited Installers.
+Achieve employs WaterFurnace Factory Trained Pipe Fusion Technicians and Factory Trained Service Technicians.
 Achieve is an authorized dealer for WaterFurnace Renewable Energy, Inc. In 2013, WaterFurnace celebrated its 30th anniversary of providing quality geothermal heating and cooling products.

 Services Achieve Renewable Energy Provides

 - Service and maintenance packages

 Heat Exchanger (Earth Loop) – An underground system of pipe containing environmentally friendly anti-freeze that extracts or releases heat to the ground.
 Think of this as your ‘fuel’.
 Most of our installations are closed-loop geothermal systems but standing column well geothermal systems are popular if irrigation water is also desired.

 Geothermal or Ground Source Heat Pump – A device that moves heat from the air to the Earth Loop during the summer and moves heat from the Earth Loop to the air during the winter.
 The heat pump takes the place of your fossil fuel furnace or boiler.

 Heat or Air Conditioning Distribution System – Generally, heat is distributed through ducts or radiant tubing.
 Cool air is distributed through ducts.
 The distribution system is essentially the same as would be used with a fossil fuel system.